-- → after using the toilet; - → before eating; - → every time they have performed tasks such as sweeping up refuse, cleaning drains or unblocking pipes; - → every time there is reason to believe that they have been in contact with any pathogenic agent.
+- after using the toilet; - before eating; - every time they have performed tasks such as sweeping up refuse, cleaning drains or unblocking pipes; - every time there is reason to believe that they have been in contact with any pathogenic agent.

-D. Disinfection of water
+2. 4 Disinfection of water

 To be safe for drinking, water must be free of pathogens.
 To ensure that this is the case, it has to be disinfected.
 Water supplied by the mains network, springs and wells is usually safe to drink.
-In the following situations, however, water and storage tanks must be disinfected:
+In the following situations, however, water and storage tanks have to be disinfected:

-- → in the event of an outbreak of disease inside the prison which may be attributed to a water-borne organism or related to a shortage of water, such as cholera or bacillary dysentery (shigellosis); these organisms contaminate water containers, the areas used for food preparation and the toilets, and can thus spread rapidly among detainees; - → in the event of an epidemic outside the prison which might spread to the inside; - → during the regular cleaning of storage tanks.
+• in the event of an outbreak of disease inside the prison which may be attributed to a water-borne organism or related to a shortage of water, such as cholera or bacillary dysentery (shigellosis); these organisms contaminate water containers, the areas used for food preparation and the toilets, and can thus spread rapidly among the detainees;